 If the shares to be pledged belong to a private limited company (sociedad limitada), and taking into account that quota units (participaciones) are not represented by issued certificates (contrary to shares (acciones) of public limited companies (sociedad anónima)), possession is transferred by means of the execution of a notarial deed of pledge and the registration of the pledge in the Registry Book of Shareholders (Libro Registro de Socios) of the relevant pledged company.
-It is customary that the granting of the pledge is also recorded in the title of ownership to further attest the granting of such collateral.
+It is customary that the granting of the pledge is also recorded in the title of ownership to further attest the granting of such collateral and prevent further liens or encumbrances over such asset.

-When the shares belong to a public limited company (sociedad anónima), transfer of possession is achieved as follows: (i) if the share certificates (titulos múltiples or resgnardos provisionales) have been issued, by endorsing the relevant title certificate and registering the pledge in the Registry Book of Shares (Libro Registro de Acciones); or (ii) if no share certificates have been issued, by means of the registration of the pledge in the Registry Book of Shares.
+When the shares belong to a public limited company (sociedad anónima), transfer of possession is achieved as follows: (i) if the share certificates (títulos múltiples or resguardos provisionales) have been issued, by endorsing the relevant title certificate and registering the pledge in the Registry Book of Shares (Libro Registro de Acciones); or (ii) if no share certificates have been issued, by means of the registration of the pledge in the Registry Book of Shares.